How Performance Marketing Accelerates B-to-B Prospecting

 JULY 2, 2015

 But B2B marketers still struggle to get their full share of value from data.
 One reason is that they are missing some important ways to apply the data to marketing problems.
-So Business marketers put the marketing database to an enormous variety of uses, among them: Capturing data about customer behavior from all sales and communications channels, including social media.
+Querying and performing “what-ifs” to stimulate marketing ideas and actions.
+Can anyone add to it?

 Lights, camera, action: Video helps you stay in touch with customers